greedalbadi/hek/README.md

 ip = "192.168.0.1" # targeted device ip address

-result = hek.checkrdp(ip) # checking if device is rdp by the device ip.
+result = hek.ipstuff.checkrdp(ip) # checking if device is rdp by the device ip.

 if result == True:
     print("is rdp")